Sam Shields: 2011

 Defensive coordinator Dom Capers retained Shields as the third cornerback on the depth chart, behind Charles Woodson and Tramon Williams, to begin the regular season.

-He started in the Green Bay Packers' season-opener against the New Orleans Saints and collected a season-high eight combined tackles and two pass deflections in their 42–34 victory.
-In Week 4, he collected five combined tackles, a pass deflection, and returned an interception for a 60-yard gain during a 49–24 victory against the Denver Broncos.
+On September 8, 2011, he started in the Green Bay Packers' season-opener against the New Orleans Saints and collected a season-high eight combined tackles (seven solo) and two pass deflections in their 42–34 victory.
+In Week 4, he collected five combined tackles (four solo), a pass deflection, and intercepted a pass by Kyle Orton] and returned it for a 60–yard gain during a 49–24 victory against the Denver Broncos.
 On October 16, 2011, he recorded five solo tackles, broke up a pass, and made an interception before exiting the Packers' 24–3 victory over the St. Louis Rams in the third quarter due to a concussion.
 Shields intercepted a jump ball thrown by Sam Bradford, that was originally intended for wide receiver Danario Alexander in the endzone, and was blindsided by wide receiver Brandon Gibson during the return.
 The hit by Gibson made direct impact with Shields' helmet and caused a concussion that sidelined him for the Packers' Week 7 victory at the Minnesota Vikings.
 The concussion reportedly caused him dizziness and headaches for multiple days.
 On December 11, 2011, he made one tackle, a season-high two pass deflections, and an interception in the Packers' 46–16 win against the Oakland Raiders in Week 14.
 Shields finished the season with 45 combined tackles (42 solo), 12 pass deflections, four interceptions, and a forced fumble in 15 games and seven starts.

 2012

-Throughout training camp, Shields competed to be a starting cornerback against Davon House, Jarrett Bush, and rookie Casey Hayward after Charles Woodson was moved to safety to replace Nick Collins.
-Head coach Mike McCarthy officially named Shields the third cornerback on the depth chart to start the regular season, behind Tramon Williams and Jarrett Bush.
-Cornerback Davon House was slated to be the starting cornerback with Tramon Williams, but sustained a shoulder injury in the preseason and was inactive for the first six regular season games.
+During the off-season former starting safety Nick Collins departed during free agency.
+Defensive coordinator Dom Capers chose to have Charles Woodson transition from the No. 1 starting cornerback to starting free safety.
+Throughout training camp, Shields competed to be a starting cornerback against Davon House, Jarrett Bush, Tramon Williams, and rookie Casey Hayward.
+Shields became the third cornerback on the depth chart to begin the season after Davon House injured his shoulder duting the preseason and was inactive for the first six regular season games.
+With his absence, head coach Mike McCarthy elected to name Tramon Williams and Jarrett Bush the starting cornerbacks in Week 1.

+In Week 2, Shields supplanted Jarrett Bush as a starting cornerback and started alongside Tramon Williams.
+In Week 4, head coach Mike McCarthy decided to move starting free safety Charles Woodson back to starting cornerback, replacing Shields for the rest of the season.